ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: simulate

     Specifies whether or not to simulate instrument driver I/O operations.
-If  simulation is enabled, instrument driver functions perform range checking and  call IVI Get and Set functions, but they do not perform  instrument I/O. For output parameters that represent instrument data, the  instrument driver functions return calculated values.
+If  simulation is enabled, instrument driver methods perform range checking and  call IVI Get and Set methods, but they do not perform  instrument I/O. For output parameters that represent instrument data, the  instrument driver methods return calculated values.
-    The default value is VI_FALSE (0).
-Use the :py:meth:`nidmm.Session._init_with_options` function to  override this setting.
+    The default value is False (0).
+Use the :py:meth:`nidmm.Session._init_with_options` method to  override this setting.
-    Simulate can only be set within the InitWithOptions function.
-The attribute value cannot be changed outside of the function.
+    Simulate can only be set within the InitWithOptions method.
+The property value cannot be changed outside of the method.

     The following table lists the characteristics of this property.